mshort55/kubernetes-general/README.md

 # kubernetes-general
-This is general use kubernetes go code used for learning and testing.
+This is a general repo for small kubernetes go applications used for testing and learning.